Working with People with Disabilities: An Indian Perspective

 National Information Center on Disability Research and Rehabilitation

-The government of India, with the assistance of the National Institute of Disability, Research and Rehabilitation (NIDRR), a U.S. government organization, has set up the National Information Center on Disability and Rehabilitation in Delhi, an apex center for information relating to various aspects of disability.
+The government of India, with the assistance of the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), a U.S. government organization, has set up the National Information Center on Disability and Rehabilitation in Delhi, an apex center for information relating to various aspects of disability.
 The Center collects, classifies and stores data on twelve different aspects of disability.
 The Center has the responsibility to undertake gathering, updating and disseminating information on the following: